monitoring

 Best Free Uptime Monitoring Tools 2025 (No Limits)

-Truly Free Uptime Tools 2025: Cut the Limits
+Best Free Uptime Tools 2025: Compare Your Options

-Quick Answer: Exit1.dev offers the most generous free tier with unlimited websites, 1-minute checks, and no credit card required.
-But let's compare all your options.
+Quick Answer: Exit1.dev offers a solid free tier with 10 monitors, 5-minute checks, and no credit card required.
+Upgrade to the Nano plan ($3/month) for unlimited monitors and 1-minute checks.
+Let's compare all your options.

 What Matters in Truly Free Tools